-For a wide range of medical and health practitioners who work with pain and/or addiction (doctors, nurses, psychologists, psychiatrists, physiotherapists, chiropractors, dentists, social workers, and addiction counsellors), Bio-electrode Therapy can be a valuable addition to their armamentarium of treatments.
+For a wide range of health practitioners who work with pain and/or addiction (doctors, nurses, psychologists, psychiatrists, physiotherapists, chiropractors, dentists, social workers, and addiction counsellors), Bio-electrode Therapy can be a valuable addition to their armamentarium of treatments.
 Following are examples of some of the conditions I've successfully treated in my clinical practice using this system.

 1. Opioid/heroin withdrawal